-Celebrated across the globe, winter solstice marks the beginning of longer daylight hours, bringing with it the optimism that spring is on the horizon.
-As the sun rises and sets on December 21st, pay a visit to the northern hemisphere’s most significant winter solstice settings.
+Celebrated across the globe, the winter solstice occurs when half of the Earth is tilted the furthest away from the sun.
+That moment marks the beginning of longer daylight hours, bringing with it the optimism that spring is on the horizon.
+But it is also a moment to appreciate the longest night of the year.

-Like many ancient sacred sites, the Unesco World Heritage temples of Angkor Wat are thought to have been built with celestial events in mind, with solar alignment between the temple and a nearby mountaintop shrine, making winter solstice here especially significant.
-During your time here, stay at the palatial hotel Amansara in nearby Siem Reap or at the Belmond La Residence d’Angkor, each of which combines sprawling accommodation and luxurious facilities with verdant green surroundings.
+Like many ancient sacred sites, the Unesco World Heritage temples of Angkor Wat are thought to have been built with celestial events in mind.
+The architect planned the construction according to a solar alignment between the temple and a nearby mountaintop shrine, making the winter solstice there especially spectacular.
+For the best experience, head to Pre Rup temple to see the sunset on Angkor Wat and enjoy the magnificent light reflected on the surrounding rice fields.

-People travel from far and wide to experience the winter solstice at Chichen Itza.
-It’s at this Mayan pyramid El Castillo that an optical illusion is created by the setting sun at this time of the year in which the light falling on the northern staircase resembles a snake’s body meeting the stone snake’s head at the bottom of the steps; the pyramid is dedicated to the serpent god Kukulkan.
+People travel from far and wide to experience the winter solstice at the Chichen Itza archaeological site in the Riviera Maya district.
+The iconic El Castillo pyramid creates an optical illusion with the setting sun, in which the light falling on the northern staircase resembles a snake’s body meeting the stone snake’s head at the bottom of the steps – the pyramid is dedicated to the serpent god Kukulkan.

 Use one of the Yucatán luxury hotels as your base, such as the renowned Grand Velas Riviera Maya which will perfectly fit a winter solstice escape with its “beyond all-inclusive” offers.
 From its award-winning spa offering relaxing rituals to gourmet cuisine and sophisticated cocktails at a beachfront bistro, there really is something for everyone at the Grand Velas.